applescan/AppreciateYa/README.md

 💌 Send personalized appreciation messages, whether it's a warm thank you, congratulations, or a virtual coffee or gift card. <br>
 🏆 Discover your top fans and MVPs, and make sure no one feels left out. <br>
 📊 Gain insights into the appreciation culture within your team or organization.
+🤖 Meet AI Suggestion, your quick tool for crafting inspiring kudos.
+Express appreciation with creativity and ease.

 </td>
 </tr>